rkilburn/RK8s/guides/4-networking/README.md

 kubectl apply -f networking/traefik-crds.yml
 ```

-## 2. Create Certificate Secretss for Traefik
+## 2. Create Certificate Secrets for Traefik
 In order to make our cluster secure, we are going to create a secure Entrypoint for Traefik (an Entrypoint is the term that Traefik uses for a Port).
 By default, an Entrypoint that has TLS enabled will generate its own self-signed certificate and therefore we should specify our own certificates in production.
 For this set of guides, a Certificate Authority, a web certificate and two client ceritificates have been generated for you.
 These provided certificates should never be used in production or clusters exposed to the internet.

 There is a standard way of formatting TLS certificate Secrets in Kubernetes.
 These can be generated using the following command: